 This article is the third in a series on DOOH Audience Impressions which explores what the factors are that can accelerate DOOH towards the “holy grail” of cross-platform media compatibility.
-In this article, we will illustrate a technical proposal for cross-platform audience impressions and which is used as a basis for Quividi’s audience impression measurement.
+In it, we will illustrate a technical proposal for cross-platform audience impressions and which is used as a basis for Quividi’s audience impression measurement.
+This article is also an excerpt from a larger work, Quividi’s DOOH Audience Impressions White Paper which can be downloaded here.

 What is Viewability in DOOH?